 Operation of the project including battery enclosures, substation, switchyard, and loop-in gen-tie line could have potentially significant impacts on visual resources.
 The aesthetic effects of the project would be assessed from four key observation points, evaluating the project from several locations and viewing distances to provide a representative cross-section of affected landscapes.
 The locations were selected based on the project's viewshed, visual exposure, and potential viewers.
-The applicant has proposed various mitigation measures to reduce the severity of any such impacts, including implementation of Conceptual Lighting Plans for the BESS yard, access roads, substation, and switchyard; installation of a 10-foot-tall perimeter wall; and implementation of a Conceptual Landscape Plan for the adequacy and effectiveness of the applicant's proposed mitigation.
+The applicant has proposed various mitigation measures to reduce the severity of any such impacts, including implementation of Conceptual Lighting Plans for the BESS yard, access roads, substation, and switchyard; installation of a 10-foot-tall perimeter wall; and implementation of a Conceptual Landscape Plan for the purposes of facility screening and aesthetic enhancement.
+Staff will evaluate the adequacy and effectiveness of the applicant's proposed mitigation.
 The EIR may include additional mitigation pertaining to night lighting management and facility screening.